ravipatel0113/IS601-850-TeamA/week_2/persona.md

 ![Buyer Persona](../docs/images/UserPersona.jpg)

 ### Interests:
+- Coffee Appreciation: Sarah has a genuine interest in exploring and experiencing different types of coffee, including unique blends, single-origin beans, and specialty brewing methods.
+- Coffee Culture: Sarah enjoys immersing herself in the coffee culture, including visiting coffee shops, attending coffee tastings or workshops, and engaging in conversations about coffee with fellow enthusiasts.
+- Sustainable Living: Sarah is passionate about sustainability and seeks out brands and products that align with her values.
+She is interested in supporting coffee brands that prioritize ethical sourcing, eco-friendly practices, and social responsibility.

 ### Influences:
 - Social Media: Sarah follows coffee-related accounts on Instagram and Facebook to discover new coffee trends, brewing methods, and coffee shop recommendations.